almondheil/agent-based-herding/README.md

 individual to find the most valuable ones

-Once the config file is correct, run the code with `python3 prey_distribution_montecarlo.py` by default, the program will print the placement of each prey individual.
+Once the config file is correct, run the code with `python3 prey_distribution_montecarlo.py`.
+By default, the program will print the placement of each prey individual.
 This behavior can be disabled with the `-q` or `--quiet` parameter on the command line.

 When the program has finished running, it will output the positions of each prey member to a